Diagnosing Sleep Apnea – Summerlin, NV

 Ruling Out Other Health Issues

 We’ll also need to know about any opioids or other medications you’re using.
-Sometimes these medicines could either cause sleep apnea symptoms or affect your sleep in other ways.
+These medicines can sometimes either cause sleep apnea symptoms or affect your sleep in other ways.
 If you’ve been traveling recently, be sure to tell us if you ever went to altitudes greater than 6,000 feet; people that have been exposed to the low-oxygen environment at that height will sometimes notice the signs of sleep apnea for a few weeks.

 Once all the necessary tests and examinations are complete, we can decide if oral appliance therapy or combined therapy are suitable options in your case.